Scholarships

 A scholarship is a monetary award that does not have to be repaid.
 Scholarships are a great way to help subsidize the costs associated with attending college.

-In recognition of outstanding academic achievement, UW-La Crosse awards more than 400 merit-based scholarships to incoming students each year through a competitive scholarship awarding process.
+In recognition of outstanding academic achievement, UW-La Crosse awards more than 400 merit-based scholarships to incoming students each year through a competitive scholarship award process.

-Incoming freshmen students who are admitted by our priority application date of February 1 will be considered for incoming freshmen merit-based scholarships.
-There is no separate application to apply.
+All incoming freshmen students who are admitted by our priority application date of February 1, will be considered for incoming freshmen merit-based scholarships.
+There is no separate application to apply for these funds.

 What is considered in the scholarship process?